 Clothes deliver a large part of your message – they can give a more positive image to your message, but they can also divert attention.

-Talk to the organiser about the expectations or requirements to your clothes.
+Talk to the organizer about the expectations or requirements for your clothes.
 Then, pick the most comfortable clothes that meet the requirements.
 Wear these clothes already at home, preparing for your presentation.
 This way, you’ll know if they fit or need to be replaced.

-If you need to appear on television, find out what colour you should be wearing.
+If you need to appear on television, find out what color you should be wearing.